Language: EN

 How to convert ESP8266 code to ESP32

-It’s been almost four years since we started talking about the ESP8266 and ESP32.
-A lot has happened in the field of these two interesting SoCs during this time.
+It’s been almost four years since we started talking about the ESP8266 and the ESP32.
+A lot has happened during this time in the realm of these two interesting SoCs.

-During this time the ESP8266 has enjoyed great popularity, both in the hobbyist and commercial sectors, and has been integrated into a large number of products due to its low price.
+During this time, the ESP8266 has enjoyed great popularity, both in the hobbyist sector and in commercial applications, and it has been integrated into a large number of products due to its low price.

-However, the ESP32 has considerably reduced its price.
-In addition, recently, Espressif has commented on its intention to make the ESP8266 obsolete and replace it with the new ESP32-S3.
+However, at the same time, the ESP32 has significantly reduced its price.
+Additionally, recently, Espressif has commented on its intention to obsolete the ESP8266 and replace it with the new ESP32-S3.

-So let’s say you want to switch from the ESP8266 to its “big brother” the ESP32.
-You have plenty of reasons because, as we saw in this post, its features are far superior.
+So let’s assume you want to transition from the ESP8266 to its “big brother” the ESP32.
+You have plenty of reasons since, as we saw in this post, its features are far superior.

-But then what about all your programs, and your code, and your… !
-Don’t panic… It is usually very simple to convert a program from the ESP8266 to the ESP32 if you take into account these small tips.
+But then what happens to all your programs, and your code, and your…!
+Don’t panic… Normally, it’s very simple to convert a program from ESP8266 to ESP32 if you keep these small tips in mind.

 Some may be wondering about the opposite case, converting code from ESP32 to ESP8266.
-In general, it is not possible except in very simple programs, since the ESP32 has much more power and functionality than the ESP8266.
+In general, this is not possible except for very simple programs, as the ESP32 has much more power and functionalities than the ESP8266.

 WiFi Libraries

-Thus, for example, the ‘ESP8266WiFi.h’ library on the ESP32 is called ‘WiFi.h’, the ‘ESP8266HTTPClient’ library becomes ‘HTTPClient’, and so on with the rest of the libraries.
+So, for example, the library ESP8266WiFi.h in the ESP32 is called WiFi.h, the library ESP8266HTTPClient becomes HTTPClient, and so on with the other libraries.

-Actually, this change in the ESP32 is an improvement.
-Or, in other words, it is a mistake that the developers of the ESP8266 libraries made, and that they corrected when they made the ESP32 libraries.
-The advantage of not having a prefix is that you can compile the same code for another machine, without having to change any code.
+In fact, this change in the ESP32 is an improvement.
+Or, in other words, it is a mistake that the developers of the ESP8266 libraries made, which they corrected when creating those for the ESP32.
+The advantage of not having a prefix is that you can compile the same code for another machine without having to change any code.

 And if you want to make your program compatible with both devices, you can use a precompilation directive like this, with the appropriate library names.